crcastle/kafka-tweet-consumer/README.md

 ## kafka-tweet-consumer

-A simple app that streams to the console tweets containing a specified set of keywords.
+A simple app that streams tweets containing a specified set of keywords to web browser clients.

 Keywords are specified in the kafka-tweets app.
 They are read from a Kafka topic named 'test' from the 0th (zeroth) partition in that topic.

-#### Setup
+#### Development Setup
 ```shell
 npm install
 ```